Group1-SDC/related-items/README.md

 I had made it.
 From humble beginnings, and through many trials, the goal of 1000 requests per second had been accomplished.
 Many things were learned about the scaling of a back-end.
 Finding a bottleneck can sometimes be very difficult.
 But if a careful problem solving method is enacted, usually success will follow.

-I learned so much on this journey, and I hope you learned something from this highly unusual ReadMe.
+I learned so much on this journey, and I hope you learned something from this highly unusual README.
 If you have any questions, feel free to message me (contact in profile).
 Thanks for reading!

 ## Tools: